Datasets and code

 - 694 vessels capable of transshipping fish at sea.

-- 71,468 Potential Rendezvous: Transshipment-capable vessels going slow enough and long enough to transship.
+- 46,570 Loitering Events: Transshipment-capable vessels going slow enough and long enough to transship.

-- 5,783 Likely Rendezvous: Potential rendezvous in which a fishing vessel was also recorded traveling slow enough, close enough, and long enough to transship.
+- 10,233 Potential Transshipments: Potential encounters in which a fishing vessel was also recorded traveling slow enough, close enough, and long enough to transship.

 In 2017, we released an original report that revealed remarkable new insights about what goes on between fishing vessels at sea.
 In our report, The Global View of Transshipment, our analyses created the first global footprint of rendezvous behavior within the ocean fishing industry.
 It is the first comprehensive picture of potential transshipment ever published, and it lays the groundwork for significant reductions in Illegal, Unreported, and Unregulated catch entering the global seafood market.

 In July 2018, we expanded on our report with two publications.
 “Identifying Global Patterns of Transshipment Behavior,” a collaboration with our partners at SkyTruth and Google, was published in Frontiers of Marine Science and was the first-ever global assessment of transshipment in a scientific journal (read our blog post from analyst Nate Miller to learn more about the results).
 “Global hot spots of transshipment of fish catch at sea,” a study written by our partners at SkyTruth and Dalhousie University, was published in Science Advances and built upon the former study to identify for the first time the fishing vessel types and fisheries most involved in transshipment, as well as what proportion of high seas catch is transshipped versus landed directly.